-The manufacturer has the obligation to provide his instructions and information to the users with each unit of PPE placed on the market, i.e. in paper or printed on the packaging. (see also Article 8 on "Obligations of manufacturers")
+The manufacturer has the obligation to provide his instructions and information to the users with each unit of PPE placed on the market (see also section 3.1.
+"Article 8 on Obligations of manufacturers" and section § 3.1.
+"Manufacturers" of "The 'Blue Guide' on the implementation of EU product rules").